 |Ecotric Tornado Full Suspension MTB||62 lbs (28.12 kg)|

 |Eunorau 1000W Fat HD All Terrain Fat Tire Electric Mountain Bike||62 lbs (28.12 kg)|

 |Emojo Wildcat Pro Aluminum Mountain Electric Bike||58 lbs (26.30 kg)|

 |Ecotric Seagull Electric Mountain Bicycle||65 lbs (29.48 kg )|

 How Much Fat Tire E-Bikes Weigh

 Not surprisingly, fat tire e-bikes will weigh more than comparable e-bikes with a similar frame, and electric components.
-And the wider your wires, the heavier the bike will weigh.
+And the wider your tires, the heavier the bike might weigh.
 The truth is that you’re unlikely to find an e-bike with 4.0″ fat tires weighing less than 60 pounds.

 So, when you’re looking at an e-bike that’s going to be that heavy regardless, does weight really matter?
 You simply can’t plan on easily carrying it upstairs or onto a bus!

 |Rad Power Bikes RadRover 4.0 Fat Tire Electric Bike||69 lbs (31.30 kg)|